nicozanf/py4web-doc/docs/chapter-02.rst

                esprima.parseModule(code.read())

 Filepaths passed to **``@app_watch_handler``** decorator must be relative to an app.
-Python files("*.py") in a list passed to the decorator are ignored since they are watched by default.
+Python files (i.e. "\*.py") in a list passed to the decorator are ignored since they are watched by default.
 Handler function’s parameter is a list of filepaths that were changed.
 All exceptions inside handlers are printed in terminal.